 Lack of Organization

 There’s no doubt that efficient warehouse management will save you both time and money.
-On the flip side, lack of organization can lead to slower fulfillment times and more costs.
+On the flip side, a lack of organization can lead to slower fulfillment times and more costs.

 Hours can quickly add up with a messy and disorganized warehouse.
 Additionally, if your team doesn’t have a tight system in place, this can lead to wasted time as well.